t-koester/webstore/readme.md

 ## Attribution
 If you use any part of this code, you must give credit to the original author T. Köster.

+## Image Usage Disclaimer

+All images used in this project are sourced from external websites and are available under the links provided.
+I do not claim any copyright or ownership over these images.
+They are used solely for testing and demonstration purposes.

+If you have any concerns about the usage of any images, please contact me, and I will promptly address the issue.